 The free lunch program has more than tripled in volume since the group began by making 30 lunches about 18 months ago.

 "The first time we did it, we were out there with our bags yelling `free lunch today' and people thought we were doing a car wash," Burton recalled.

 Now people know the ladies and the ladies know them - many by name.

 "It's a lot of the same people - mostly in Veterans Park, across the street from the church," Burton said.

 The park is a good location for their ministry, according to church Pastor Lara Janssen.

 "We see the people in the park and they keep coming back," Janssen said.
 "We have the signs out inviting them to come closer to the church.
-We don't preach to them because our ministry is what we do, unless they ask us to pray with them - our goal is to feed hungry people."

 In addition to food for the body, a resource table is available providing information for numerous free services.